-The Area Code Baseball Games presented by New Balance will take place in August in Long Beach, Calif.
+The Area Code Baseball Games presented by New Balance will take place in August in Long Beach, Calif. from August 6 through 10, 2016.
 The rosters will include the best players from around the nation competing at the highest level, while being evaluated at the highest level.
 This tournament serves as the beginning of a nine month interview process culminating with the Major League Baseball Draft the following June.

 The Area Code Baseball Games is an elite baseball event that will be held in Long Beach, Calif.
-The 2015 tournament will take place from August 4 – August 11 at historic Blair Field in Long Beach, Calif.
+The 2016 tournament will take place in August at historic Blair Field in Long Beach, Calif.

 This is a unique event in the sense that the top players from around the country will be on the same field for a week being evaluated at the highest level in baseball.
 Scouts from all 30 Major League teams and the Major League Scouting Bureau are expected to be in attendance.
 Plus, there will be college coaches from many of the top college baseball programs in the nation.

 Q: How much does it cost to tryout and attend the games?